-At Hearts at Home In-Home Care, we understand how a well-balanced diet for older adults helps safeguard general health and wellness so that older adults can continue to live active and engaged lives.
+At Hearts at Home In-Home Care, one of the top home health agencies in Kansas City, KS and the surrounding areas, we understand how a well-balanced diet for older adults helps safeguard general health and wellness so that older adults can continue to live active and engaged lives.
 Our highly-trained care team is here to help encourage healthy snacking and eating habits for seniors and provide companionship during meals, and any other time, day or night.
 Our care team can also grocery shop, plan and prepare nourishing snacks and meals that are personalized to specific dietary needs or restrictions, and even clean up the kitchen afterwards.

 To discover all about the many ways Hearts at Home In-Home Care’s care team can help a senior you love maintain nutritious eating habits and more, contact us at 913-440-4209 to get started and to schedule an in-home consultation free of charge today.
-When you think of home care in Shawnee, KS think of Hearts at In-Home Care!
 For a full list of the areas where we provide care, please visit our Service Area page.